Former Army major tells of his efforts to halt use of hazardous burn pits at Iraq military base

 During the wars in both Iraq and Afghanistan, the burn-pit disposal method was originally adopted as a temporary way to get rid of the massive amounts of waste and garbage generated at numerous bases.
 A range of materials went to the pits for incineration: plastics, batteries, appliances, medicine, dead animals, even human waste.
 The items were often set ablaze with jet fuel as the accelerant.

-The incineration generated numerous pollutants including carbon monoxide and dioxide — the same chemical compound found in Agent Orange, which left many Vietnam vets sick after it was used as a defoliant in that conflict.
+The incineration generated numerous pollutants including carbon monoxide and dioxin — the same chemical compound found in Agent Orange, which left many Vietnam vets sick after it was used as a defoliant in that conflict.

 The 65-year-old Nelson says that he was able to see the dangers of the burn pits while serving at FOB Marez.